radical-cybertools/radical.saga/docs/source/library/job/index.rst

-.. _job_managemen:
+.. _job_management:

 Job Submission and Control
 ===========================

 SAGA's job management module is central to the API.
 It represents an application/executable running under the management of a resource manager.
-A resrouce manager can be anything from the local machine to a remote HPC queing system to grid and cloud computing services.
+A resource manager can be anything from the local machine to a remote HPC queueing system to grid and cloud computing services.

 The basic usage of the job module is as follows::

    # A job.Description object describes the executable/application and its requirements
-   job_desc = saga.job.Description()
+   job_desc = radical.saga.job.Description()
    job_desc.executable  = '/bin/sleep'
    job_desc.arguments   = ['10']
    job_desc.output      = 'myjob.out'
    job_desc.error       = 'myjob.err'

    # A job.Service object represents the resource manager.
 In this example we use the 'local' adaptor to represent the local machine
-   service = saga.job.Service('local://localhost')
+   service = radical.saga.job.Service('local://localhost')

    # A job is created on a service (resource manager) using the job description
    job = service.create_job(job_desc)